Northern Radiator

 Installing a new heavy-duty truck radiator into an old radiator frame can sometimes lead to unintended damage to the new radiator.
 This damage can cost your repair business (as well as your customer) additional time and money, not to mention a lot of frustration for all involved.

-It’s also important to be aware that damage incurred during installation is typically not covered under warranty.
+It’s also important to be aware that damage incurred during installation is not covered under warranty.
 Northern Radiator emphasizes the importance of proper installation procedures to protect your warranty.
 Damage resulting from improper installation can void the warranty, leaving you responsible for any repair or replacement costs.

 Let’s review some common causes of radiator damage during installation, as well as some tips to avoid these issues on future replacement jobs.